themaninthesuitcase/gimp-startrail-compositor/README.md

 **gimp-startrail-compositor** is a plugin for GIMP which automates the stacking of startrail images, producing either 1 or a set of stacked images.

 # Installing the plugin

-This plugin requires Python for it to work.
-On Linux and OSX this will be preinstalled but for Windows you will need to install this separately.
+This plugin requires Python to work.
+On Linux and OSX this will be preinstalled but for Windows you will need to [install this separately](https://www.python.org/downloads/).

-To install the plugin you can either place them in the default locations, or my preference, by adding a plugin folder in my home directory to the plugins.
+To install the plugin, copy the file `startrail.py` into a plugin folder of your choice.
+You can either place it in the default locations (see [below](#default-plugin-folders)), or my preference, by adding a plugin folder in my home directory to the plugins.

-This can be done by going to Preferences :arrow_right: Folders :arrow_right: Plug-Ins.
-Here you can add a new folder by clicking the new buton (:page_facing_up:) and then navigating to the folder.
-You will also be able to see the default locations used on this dialog.
+This last option can be done by going to Preferences :arrow_right: Folders :arrow_right: Plug-Ins.
+Here you can add a new folder by clicking the new buton (:page_facing_up:) and then navigating to the folder.  <a id="default-plugin-folders"/>You will also be able to see the default locations used on this dialog.

 Once done reload GIMP to have the changes take effect.